ktorio/ktor-plugin-registry/plugins/server/io.ktor/double-receive/2.0/documentation.md

-The [DoubleReceive](https://ktor.io/docs/double-receive.html) plugin provides the ility to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException`.
-This usually makes sense when a plugin is consuming a request body, so a handler is unable to receive it again.
+The [DoubleReceive](https://ktor.io/docs/double-receive.html) plugin allows you to invoke `ApplicationCall.receive` several times with no `RequestAlreadyConsumedException`.
+It usually makes sense when a plugin consumes a request body so a handler cannot receive it again.

 ## Usage